 The most inherent way to hide a folder in Windows 10 is through File Explorer.
 An easily accessible trackbar makes it trivial for anyone to declutter their drives.
 Here’s how you can access it:

-In the “General” tab of your file properties, look for the “Hidden” checkbox and select it.
-If you hide a file, that’s all you need to do.
-When you hide folders, however, you must follow the additional step before.
+In the "General" tab of your file properties, look for the "Hidden" checkbox and select it.
+If you hide a file, that's all you need to do.
+However, you must follow the additional steps before when you hide folders.

 Press “OK” when you’re done.

-Apply the folder hide to subfolders and files
+1. Apply the folder hide to subfolders and files.

-A hidden folder in Windows 10 has two options: you can hide just the root directory or can hide both of its subfolders and files.
+A hidden folder in Windows 10 has two options: you can hide just the root directory or both its subfolders and files.

 You may be wondering what the point of this is if the base folder will be gone from File Explorer anyway.
 The answer is that if you don’t hide subfolders and files, they may still show in search results even if they’re not easily accessible through File Explorer.

-In most cases, you’ll want to click on “Apply changes to this folder, subfolders and files” and press “OK”.
+You'll likely want to click "Apply changes to this folder, subfolders, and files" and press "OK."

-If you accidentally hide the wrong folder or need to access one again, you can see hidden files in Windows Explorer with this easy push button:
+If you accidentally hide the wrong folder or need to reaccess one, you can see hidden files in Windows Explorer with this easy push button:

-In your File Explorer ribbon, click the “View” tab, then look for the “Show/hide” section.
-Untick the option that reads “Hidden items”.
+Click the "View" tab, thin your File Explorer ribbon, and look for the "Show/hide" section.
+Untick the option that reads "Hidden items."
 Your hidden folders and files will then display with a slightly grayed-out icon.

 Ready?
-First, you’ll need to figure out what files and folders you want to hide.
-For this blog, I’ve created a second folder in My Documents, which I named “Gib shares''.
-Inside, I’ve dumped a .jpeg file called crazy Russian.
-So, now, I will try and hide crazyrussian.jpeg using the command prompt.
-So for example:
+First, you must determine what files and folders you want to hide.
+I created a second folder in M for this blog, Documents, which I named "Gib shares."
+Inside, I've dumped a .jpeg file called Crazy Russian.
+So, now, I will try to hide crazyrussian.jpeg using the command prompt.
+So, for example:

 Step 1.
 Ensure that all the files are where they’re supposed to be.